FlorianTaube/screamlab/README.rst

 *.*

 Welcome!
-This is CorziliusNMR, a Python package for analyzing SCREAM-DNP (Specific cross-relaxation enhancement by active motion under dynamic nuclear polarization) kinetiks.
+This is CorziliusNMR, a Python package for analyzing SCREAM-DNP (Specific cross-relaxation enhancement by active motion under dynamic nuclear polarization) kinetics.

 Features
 ========